zacfermanis/fermanis_and_sons_lawncare/memory-bank/progress.md

 - [x] Custom favicon and optimized logo implemented ✅
 - [x] Service differentiation with reel mower messaging ✅
 - [x] Visual comparisons showing service quality ✅
+- [x] About page with comprehensive family story ✅
+- [x] Contact page with multiple communication methods ✅
+- [x] Complete test coverage for all new pages ✅

 ### Launch Readiness: 99% Complete ✅
 The website is production-ready for full business operation.
 Users can: